illustrations by Marya Butler

 pieces to save money and can be made to

+conform to just about any shape (Fig. 2).
 If you plan to build only one or two beams, it will probably be easier to glue them right in place on the boat than to build a laminating form or strongback.
 Figure 2

 If a number of beams are needed and